-the nature and cause of the outage.
+the nature of the outage.

 the estimated and actual time of restoration.

-Records on service outage must reported to NICTA as and when required.

 Unplanned Service Disruptions

-In the event of an unplanned disruption, licensees must:
+In the event of an unplanned disruption, Licensees must:

-Notify affected customers as soon as practicable
+Notify affected Consumers as soon as is reasonably practicable

-Update customers at regular intervals (at least every 2-4 hours during an active disruption) with the latest information, including progress toward resolution.
+Update Customers at regular intervals with the relevant information, including progress toward resolution.

-Notifications and information should be disseminated through appropriate channels including sms, email, company website, and social media.
+Notifications and information should be disseminated through appropriate channels such as SMS, email, Licensee website, or social media.

-Compensation for Service Disruptions
+Refunds or Credits for Service Disruptions

-Where a licensee fails to meet the service standards or repair timelines specified in this Part, the consumer is entitled to:
+Where a Licensee fails to meet the service standards or repair timelines specified in this Part, the consumer may be entitled to

-a proportionate refund or credit for the affected period; or
+a proportionate refund or credit for the affected period.

-other compensation as determined by NICTA or agreed with the consumer.

-A licensee must establish a clear process for claiming compensation, and this process must be disclosed in the contract and Critical Information Summary.
+A Licensee must establish a clear process for claiming of refunds or credits, and this process must be disclosed in Consumer Contracts and terms and conditions of provision of ICT Services.

 Exemptions

-Licensees are exempted from compensation obligations to customers in situations where the licensee is not the cause of a service disruptions or the service failure is outside of the licensee’s control.
+Licensees are exempted from refund obligations to Consumers in situations where the Licensee is not the cause of a service disruptions or the service failure is outside of the Licensee’s control.

-Transparency in Disruption Reporting
+Service Disruption Reporting

-Licensees must make available to customers a publicly accessible service disruption history that includes:

-A record of past disruptions, including their causes, duration, and how they were resolved.

-Information about the measures taken to prevent future disruptions, including any infrastructure upgrades or improvements.

-A breakdown of customer complaints related to service disruptions and the outcomes of the complaints.

-A licensee must maintain records of service faults, restoration times, and network performance for a minimum of 2 years.
+A Licensee must maintain records of service faults, restoration times, and network performance for a minimum of 2 years.

-A summary of service performance against the standards in this Part must be provided to NICTA upon request.

 Proactive Notification of Disruptions for Critical Services

-For services critical to public health, safety, or commerce (e.g., emergency services, healthcare, banking), Service Providers must:
+For ICT Services critical to public health, safety, or commerce (e.g., emergency services, healthcare, banking), Licensees must:

-Immediately notify affected customers when disruptions are likely to impact these critical services, along with an explanation of the severity and potential consequences of the disruption.
+promptly notify affected Consumers when disruptions are likely to impact these critical services, along with an explanation of the severity and potential consequences of the disruption; and

-Provide priority customer support for these critical service users, including dedicated channels of communication for urgent inquiries and assistance.
+provide priority customer support for critical service users, including dedicated channels of communication for urgent inquiries and assistance.

-Customer Right to be Informed About Recovery Plans

-In cases where a service disruption results from a significant technical failure (e.g., network outage, data breach), Service Providers must:

-Communicate the specific recovery plan they have put in place to prevent further disruptions and address the root causes.

-Outline the turnaround time for the restoration of affected services, including specific milestones or dates for recovery.

-Provide affected customers with clear instructions on how they can stay informed, either through notifications or customer service updates.

 Post-Disruption Feedback and Resolution Process

 After service has been restored, Licensees must:

-Reach out to customers who were impacted by the disruption to request feedback on how the disruption and recovery process was handled.

-Provide a clear resolution process for customers who may still have unresolved issues related to the disruption, ensuring that all complaints are reviewed and addressed promptly.
+provide a clear resolution process for Consumers who may still have unresolved issues related to the disruption, ensuring that all complaints are reviewed and addressed promptly; and

-Ensure that feedback gathered from customers about the service disruption is used to improve future response protocols and prevent similar issues from occurring.
+ensure that feedback gathered from customers about the service disruption is used to improve future response protocols and prevent similar issues from occurring.

 Service Resumption Notifications

-When services are fully restored after a disruption, Service Providers must:
+When services are fully restored after a disruption, Licensees must:

-Immediately send a notification to affected customers informing them that the service has been fully resumed, including any details on the resolution process or lessons learned.
+send a notification to affected Consumers informing them that the service has been restored; and

-Ensure that the communication provides a customer satisfaction survey to assess the effectiveness of the disruption management and improve future customer service efforts.
+provide Consumers with a means to provide feedback to the Licensee, to enable the Licensee to assess the effectiveness of the disruption management and improve future customer service efforts.

 PROTECTION AND SAFETY

-Protection of Customer Privacy, Unauthorized Use of Data
+Protection of Customer Privacy, Unauthorised Use of Personal Information